Sakuraco Logo

 What is mochi?

 No matter the recipe, every Japanese rice cake centers around mochi dough.
 This sticky, elastic paste comes from cooking and pounding mochigame rice.
 It’s a short-grain, sweet rice known for its chewy consistency.
-And pounding it down into mochi was once a ritual event with religious significance.
+Pounding it down into mochi was once a ritual event with religious significance.
 In today’s times, traditional mochi-making endures, especially in rural regions.
 Yet, modern methods gain traction, valued for their time, effort, and equipment efficiency.

 The Traditional Method: Mochitsuki